zllovesuki/b/README.md

 Project is inspired by [https://github.com/raftario/filite](https://github.com/raftario/filite).
 Actually, `index.html` is adopted from `filite`, because I'm too lazy to write a frontend.

+# Use cases

+## Quick file exchange with friends

+If you want to exchange some files (say 50MB of photos from last week's trip) with a friend, one of you can use [TryCloudflare](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/trycloudflare#using-trycloudflare), then run `b` with baseURL set to your tunnel, so the other person can quickly upload/download file.

+## All-in-One self-hosted solutions

+If you want pastebin, bit.ly, and Firefox Send (roughly) all in the same spot, then `b` is perfect for you.
+You can even setup access control so `POST` requests can only come from your VPN, or requiring a password, so you can leave `b` running openly on the internet.

+## Promotion

+Sometimes you just want to show off the shortest domain you own and let everyone knows 😂.

 # Configuration

 Currently the MVP is hard coded to use: